xhailey/big-data-processing-toolbox/README.md

   **Helm** is a tool that maintains the relationship of Kubernetes objects within a cluster.
 Helm helps manage Kubernetes applications.
 Helm Charts are the primary means of organizing these relationships.
 Helm Charts helps you define, install, and upgrade even the most complex Kubernetes application.
 Helm Charts are composed of template files that can be parameterized to deploy uniquely configured versions of an application.

-  Make sure you install helm properly.
+  Check if you install helm properly.

       helm --help